how to change the timing belt

 • 1 POST

-The car had the timing belt changed at 60000 miles by the dealer recall campaign.
-I had a local shop change belt all pulleys, tensioner and water pump at 136000 miles.
-Looks like they used an aftermarket belt.
-The belt broke after 4000 miles.
-Damaged valves when belt broke.
-Repair shop can't tell me why belt broke?
+the car had the timing belt changed at 60000 miles by the dealer recall campaign.
+I had a local shop change belt all pulleys, tensioner and water pump at 136000 miles. looks like they used an aftermarket belt. the belt broke after 4000 miles. damaged valves when belt broke. repair shop can't tell me why belt broke ?

-Saturday, June 20th, 2020 AT 10:37 AM (Merged)
+Jun 20, 2020 at 10:37 AM (Merged)

 BLUELIGHTNIN6